Forum > Announcements > Wait-listed loans

 Please be aware that the Loan-Loss Reserve Fund (the LLRF)--now known as the Members Loan Fund (the MLF)--never would have been necessary to create *if* all borrowers always honored their loan obligations.
 (We all wish that were the case.)

 Some borrowers sometimes get angry and call Zidisha a "thief" because of the MLF Deposit Fee and/or because of the Membership Registration Fee (mentioned below), because they have not understood very well why these fees are charged (especially the MLF deposit fee).
-After reading this post, it should be obvious to everyone that Zidisha does *not* use that money for any salaries or anything like that, and that Zidisha charges it only in an effort to ensure, through the special reserve fund, that lenders would receive their money back for them to be able to help fully fund future loans *for borrowers*.
+After reading this post, it should be obvious to everyone that Zidisha does *not* use that money for any salaries or anything like that, and that Zidisha charges it only in an effort to ensure, through the special reserve fund, that lenders would receive their money back into their lending accounts so that they then would be able to *help borrowers* again in the future.

 The only other fee is a one-time, non-refundable Membership Registration Fee, which entitles the borrower to raise an unlimited number of Zidisha loans (one loan at a time), at 0% interest rate, for as long as the borrower's account is in good standing (i.e., the borrower has not violated any of Zidisha's terms and conditions).
 This fee used to be small and used to go toward operating costs, but now it may be larger and it no longer goes toward any operating costs.
 It, too, now goes into the special reserve fund to partially reimburse lenders for when some borrowers fail to repay, to help ensure that lenders could fully fund more loans for other borrowers in the future than otherwise would be the case.

 As mentioned above, Zidisha's role is to handle the *administration* of the loans, as well as all other administrative functions of the platform.